rexim/simpc-mode/README.md

 ## Indentation

-Right now the mode supports very simple indentations based on analysing the previous non-empty line and its surrounding curly braces.
+Right now the mode supports only very simple indentations based on the analysing the previous non-empty line and its surrounding curly braces.
 Anything more complicated is outside of the scope of the project.